 The course will be assessed by a continuous assessment portfolio and a final examination.
 The portfolio will include mathematical tasks, written assignments, a profile of the school placement and work designed to practice specific areas of the curriculum.
 The final examination will include a GCSE Higher Mathematics paper (calculator and non-calculator papers) and a paper of relevant questions of A level standard.

-The course is funded by the National College for Teaching and Leadership (NCTL), and London Met is approved to provide SKE with NCTL funding for either maths or French.
+The course is funded by the Teaching Regulation Agency (TRA), and London Met is approved to provide SKE with TRA funding for either maths or French.

 The twelve-week course will be based at the University for four days each week Tuesday to Friday, with the exception of a two week placement in schools which will be arranged for you.
 You will be following a course which focusses on the content of higher GCSE level and early A level Pure Mathematics and Statistics.